KeyboardKit/KeyboardKit/README.md

 ### Keyboards

 In `KeyboardKit`, a `Keyboard` is basically just a list of `KeyboardAction`s with an optional id.
-The presentation depends entirely on the keyboard view controller and the way actions are handled depends entirely on the `keyboardActionHandler` the view controller uses.
-This means that you can present the same keyboard in very different ways.
+The presentation depends entirely on which `keyboardActionHandler` the keyboard view controller uses and the action handling depends entirely on which `keyboardActionHandler` the view controller uses.

 ### Actions